codelingo/docs/docs/getting-started.md

 [o]pen [d]iscard [K]eep:
 ```

-In this example, the Tenet is using the inbuilt common fact "func" which matches functions in both PHP and Golang.
+In this example, the Tenet is using the inbuilt php fact "stmt_function" which matches functions in PHP.
+See [Tenet](concepts/tenets.md) for more details.

 To open a file at the line of the issue, type `o` and hit return.
 It will give you an option (which it will remember) to set your editor, defaulting to vi.